Voilett-Roze/asus/User-scripts.md

 Script called at the end of a DDNS update process.
 This script is also called when setting the DDNS type to "Custom".
 The script gets passed the WAN IP as an argument.
 When handling a "Custom" DDNS, this script is also responsible for reporting the success or failure of the update process.
 See the [Custom DDNS](https://github.com/RMerl/asuswrt-merlin/wiki/Custom-DDNS) section for more information.

+### Postconf scripts
+Note that in addition to these, you can also use the numerous postconf scripts supported by the firmware, which allows you to execute a script between the moment a service's config file is generated and the service is about to be executed.
+See the [Postconf scripts](https://github.com/RMerl/asuswrt-merlin/wiki/Custom-config-files#postconf-scripts) section for more information.

 ## Creating scripts
 Don't forget to set any script you create as being executable: